davidkuster/k8s-utils/README.md

     pod = recommender-api-1966416721-yyd5s, error count =        4
     ```

+- Example of changing the --since= window: `k8s-pod-errors dev recommender-api 1h`

 ---

 ### k8s-pod-grep

-Usage: `k8s-pod-grep <env> <pod_names_to_grep> <grep_string>`
+Usage: `k8s-pod-grep <env> <pod_names_to_grep> <grep_string> <optional --since= value>`

 - This script is similar to `k8s-pod-errors` but instead of doing a hard coded `grep -i error` this script allows the user to input the string param to grep.
-(But, still hard coded to only look over the last 5 minutes due to the prod debugging focus.)
+(Again, by default over the last 5 minutes.)
 This can be useful to drill into specific errors or other behaviors when there's a concern it may not be consistently happening across all pods for the given service.

 - Example: `k8s-pod-grep production customer-api "Read timed out"`
     ```